 Lebovits v.
 Cuomo

 New York Governor Andrew Cuomo and New York City Mayor Bill de Blasio have unnecessarily, unscientifically, and wrongly targeted Orthodox Jews for a series of shutdown orders ostensibly designed to restrict COVID-19.
-These orders are overbroad and target all members of a specific religious and ethnic group—Orthodox Jews—for government disfavor, regardless of whether they have seen COVID-19 infections or not.
-Governor Cuomo has publicly stated that these new orders are designed to target Orthodox Jews, that the new orders are driven by “fear” rather than science, and that no other government has taken similar measures.
-He even describes these new orders as cutting with a “hatchet.”
+These orders were overbroad and targeted all members of a specific religious and ethnic group—Orthodox Jews—for government disfavor, regardless of whether they have seen COVID-19 infections or not.
+Governor Cuomo publicly stated that these orders were designed to target Orthodox Jews, that the orders were driven by “fear” rather than science, and that no other government has taken similar measures.
+He even described these new orders as cutting with a “hatchet.”

 On October 16, 2020, the Becket Fund for Religious Liberty and the Jewish Coalition for Religious Liberty filed suit against the Cuomo’s and de Blasio’s targeting orders in New York federal district court.
-Becket is urging the court to reverse Cuomo and de Blasio’s unscientific orders and let the Lebovits girls and all of BYAM’s students return to their classrooms.
+Just a few days later, on October 21, 2020, Cuomo rescinded his orders, allowing the Lebovits family to return to school.

 Share this Case